How to Prepare/Train for Climbing in Nepal Below 7000m?

 Being the highest trekking peak of Nepal, Climbing Mera Peak is a matter of glory in itself.
 The rewards of adventure itself, along with the sense of accomplishment, are doubled by the fantastic panoramas of 8,000m+ peaks like Everest, Kanchenjunga, Makalu, and Cho-Oyu.

-Climbing here requires basic mountaineering skills like rope climbing, the use of ice axes, crampons, and moving across the glacier.
 Spring and autumn, as usual, are considered the best seasons to embark here; however, each season provides an unique experience.
 If you are planning to go big (8000m+ peak like Everest) in the future, this could be a great warmup.

 Lobuche East Peak - 6,119m